adonyssantos/santosma-home-server/README.md

 ## Backups

-This services is my own implementation to backup the data from all others services volumes.
+This service is my own implementation to backup the data from all others services volumes.
 The backups are encrypted using the `backups-encryption.key` file and uploaded to Mega using the `mega-cmd` tool.

 **The backups files are:**